 Today, smartphones can completely replace a dedicated card reader and process payments on their own.

-Your phone must have a built-in Near-Field Communication (NFC) antenna, which practically all new smartphones do.
+Your phone must have a Near-Field Communication (NFC) antenna, which practically all new smartphones do.
 You’ll also need to sign up for a merchant service supporting Tap to Pay.

 When signed up, you install the EFTPOS app on your phone and log in.
 After entering and confirming a transaction amount, the customer holds their phone or contactless card close to your phone to pay.